 When I say “stock photography” you’re probably picturing a multiethnic group of models dressed in business casual in a radiant glass-walled office gathering around a laptop laughing at some ambiguous pie chart.
 If that’s your flavor, then Shutterstock, iStock, Depositphotos will be wonderful for you.
 Personally, I get a bit bored with the perfection.
 I look for photos that don’t scream “STOCK.”

 With enough digging, you can find some unique and "un-stocky" photography on Shutterstock, but it’s not easy and it’s definitely not free.
 Here are a few sites that may not be your first choice when looking for a specific subject, but you might find something dynamic that will add real visual appeal to your e-Learning design.

-This has been my favorite free photography resource find of 2014.
+This has been my favorite free photography resource find.
 I have used images from Unsplash on a wide variety of design projects.
 Unsplash features high resolution photography with lots of unique cityscapes and nature scenes with a touch of vintage.

 Pixabay.com is a curated repository for pictures in the public domain—free from any copyright restrictions.
 There are a lot of average images on here and a strangely robust selection of insect close-ups.
 I'd recommend starting with the Editor's Choice page.
 I also like that I can click on a photographer that has a unique style so I can view and download more of their work.

 This site is the work of one photographer.
 It has a lot of odd, but interesting images (cows wearing shoes, clowns etc.).
 The photographer has a real distinct high-saturation style that I find very appealing.